-Homemade dinner rolls are the perfect thing to serve with any meal.
+Homemade Dinner Rolls are the perfect thing to serve with any meal.
 These yeast rolls are soft and fluffy, with just a hint of sweetness.
-You only need a few ingredients to make these, and they’ll compete the meal beautifully.
+You only need a few ingredients to make this dinner roll recipe, and it’ll complete the meal beautifully.

-These are the absolute best dinner rolls because they’re simple, delicious, and they go with everything.
+These are the absolute best dinner rolls because they’re simple and delicious, and they go with everything.
 No meal is complete without these soft rolls on the table!

 Dinner rolls are named after their purpose, which is to be an easily-passed side dish to accompany a meal!